RickFreemanCui/rickfreemancui.github.io/content/note/provsec.md

 : we have max-entropy;

 \\(\alpha = 2\\)
-: we have collision entropy, i.e. \\(-\log(\sum\_i p\_i^2)\\);
+: we have collision entropy, i.e. \\(-\log(\sum\_i
+      p\_i^2)\\);

 \\(\alpha \to 1\\)
 : it converges to Shannon entropy;

 \\(\alpha \to \infty\\)
-: we have min-entropy, minus log of the maximum entropy.
+: we have min-entropy, minus log of the maximum
+    probability.

 A classical example: a key that has 1/2 probability to take all zeros, and the other cases uniform over all other possibilities.
 It has about n/2 Shannon entropy, but still a very bad key source.
 We should instead focus on min-entropy.

 ### Two lemmas about indistinguishability {#two-lemmas-about-indistinguishability}